-3 Tips for Stepmoms to Recover From Terrible Step-Parenting Days
+3 Tips for Stepmoms to Cope With Terrible Step-Parenting Days

-We all have terrible, no good, and downright atrocious days as human beings.
-As a wife, mother, and stepmother I have plenty of those days myself.
+We all have terrible, no good, and downright horrendous days as human beings.
+As a wife, mother, and stepmother I have had plenty of those days myself.

 The difference for stepmoms is that, quite often, there are not many people around us who can relate to our feelings or who have experience with what it's like to be a stepmom on a particularly bad day.

 Based on my personal experience, I've put together 3 tips for stepmoms to help them regroup, recharge, and fight back against those feelings of sadness, resentment, or failure that can visit us on those terrible days.

 1. Separate Expectation From Reality